6 tips on how to fundraise for your school through your local deposit return scheme

 3. Set up collection points

-Set up collection stations around your school, particularly in often-visited locations like in the canteen or near the entrance.
+Set up collection stations around your school, particularly in often-visited locations like the canteen or near the entrance.
 If you set up these collection stations next to other waste and recycling bins, label them so it is clear that these are exclusively for bottles and cans, not for trash.
 When full, it is time to arrange for them to be taken to your local reverse vending machine and collect the funds for your school!

 Empty bottle Collection point for school fundraising through deposit return scheme